Category: Planning & Logistics

 High-Tech or Low-Tech?

 There’s a balance to be struck between taking too many and too few techy gadgets on an expedition.
 I’m a bit schizophrenic in this area.
-I’d like to say I’m naturally frugal — last year I hitched home from Armenia with only a knife, phone and poncho — but I also greatly value the usefulness […] Continue reading →
+I’d like to say I’m naturally frugal — last year I hitched home from Armenia with only a knife, phone and poncho — but I also greatly value the usefulness of certain technologies.
+But some technologies become nothing but a fad, or — worse — create more problems than they solve.
+Over-complicated computer systems in small libraries.
+GPS navigation units which send drivers merrily trundling into rivers, despite warning signs and the presence of bridges.… Continue reading →